seanbreckenridge/mint/README.md

 `budget` contains python to read/process the transactions.
 It uses the `git` history to create snapshots of the account balances, so all changes to any of my accounts are timestamped and I can look at balance over time.

-The amount of specific data cleaning/personal usage means that this isn't really generalizable into a budgeting system that anyone can use, but I split private/public parts into optional importable modules.
-If anyone wants to use this, would require you to edit the python to fit your needs.
+This isn't a drop-in replacement for some general budgeting system, it has the features that I want.
+I split private/public parts into optional importable modules, but, If anyone wants to use this, would probably require you to edit the python to fit your needs.

 ---